linode/docs/docs/guides/quick-answers/linux-essentials/introduction-to-systemctl/index.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'Do you know what systemctl is?
-Our guide will cover how to use `systemctl` to manage systemd services. ✓ Click here to learn more today!'
+description: "Do you know what systemctl is?
+Our guide will cover how to use `systemctl` to manage systemd services. ✓ Click here to learn more today!"
 keywords: ['systemctl','systemd','service','unit file','target']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2018-08-31